 Santa Maria Magdalena de Pazzis Cemetery

-If you’re into the creepier side of things, or have any interest in colonial cemeteries, a stroll down to this unique seaside cemetery might be up your alley.
+If you’re into the creepier side of things, or have any interest in colonial cemeteries, a stroll down to this unique seaside cemetery might be up your alley and on your Old San Juan, Puerto Rico itinerary for the day.

 Other Sites and Activities to Consider

-While it’s a small portion of town, there really is a ton to do in Old San Juan.
-If you’re interested in the following, here are some other great things you could do:
+While it’s a small portion of town, there really are so many things to do in Old San Juan, Puerto Rico.
+If you’re interested in adding even more to your Old San Juan itinerary, here are some other great things you could do:

 So there you have it, my favorite things I did while spending about two afternoons in Old San Juan.
 As always, for a ground-level view of my trip, check out my Instagram story highlights for Puerto Rico.
 And feel free to shoot me a question on my Contact page – happy to help you plan the trip of your dreams!